Comments Off on Connie Thiessen fonds, 2020, 5 cm.

 A few years beforee his death David Goerzen was contacted by Eco-Nova Productions asking for and filming an interview focusing on his wartime service as a conscientious objector, and specifically his work on the Habbakuk project.
 That led to further work, including filming of the sunken wreck in Patricia Lake, Jasper National Park of the great Habbakuk ice ship.

-The fonds was donated to the Mennonite Historical Society of Alberta by Margeurite (Goezen) Jack, David and Margaret Goerzen’s daugher.
+The fonds was donated to the Mennonite Historical Society of Alberta by Margeurite (Goerzen) Jack, David and Margaret Goerzen’s daugher.

 Scope and Content

-The fonds consists of two distinct sets of files.
+The fonds consists of three distinct sets of files.
 First, there are files contining information and photographs pertaining to the Habbakuk project.
-Second, there are files containing genealogical information about Margaret (Nachtigal) Goerzen family.
+Second, there are files containing genealogical information about Margaret (Nachtigal) Goerzen’s family.
+Third, a few items pertaining to the Goerzen and nearby farms.

 Source of acquisition